steffanygraceeusoya-max/steshyy19/README.md

-# Iloilo Expense Screening System
+# 🌴 Iloilo Expense Screening System

-A simple Java program that demonstrates core programming fundamentals through a real-world budgeting scenario in Iloilo.
+> A simple Java program that demonstrates core programming fundamentals using a budgeting scenario in Iloilo.

-## **📌 Overview**
+## 📌 Overview

-This project is a lightweight diagnostic application designed to validate foundational Java skills before advancing into more complex data structures.
+This project is a lightweight Java application designed to validate foundational programming skills.

-It processes a list of expenses and filters them based on a defined budget limit, providing a clear breakdown of approved and rejected values.
+It processes a list of expenses and filters them based on a defined budget limit.

-## **⚙️ Features**
+## ⚙️ Features

-📊 Stores expense data using arrays
+- 📊 Uses arrays to store expense data
-🔁 Iterates through data using loops
+- 🔁 Iterates using loops
-⚖️ Filters values using conditional statements
+- ⚖️ Filters values with conditional statements
-🧩 Uses modular programming (separate methods)
+- 🧩 Modular design using methods
-📋 Displays:
+- 📋 Displays:
-Approved expenses
+  - Approved expenses
-Rejected expenses
+  - Rejected expenses
-Total approved amount
+  - Total approved expenses

-##  Program Structure
+## 🏗️ Program Structure
-'''bash

 IloiloExpenseSystem.java
 │
 ├── main(String[] args)